Can a Programmable Thermostat Save You Money?

 A programmable thermostat allows you to pre-set the times you turn on the heat or air conditioning according to your personal schedule.
 Be sure to take into account when you normally go to sleep, your preferred sleeping temperature, week days, and the schedules of others in the household.

-Plus, most programmable thermostats are Wi-Fi and compatible with Alexa and can be controlled from home or away via an app or its easy-to-use interface.
+Plus, most programmable thermostats are Wi-Fi and compatible with smart home devices and can be controlled from home or away via an app or its easy-to-use interface.

 A furnace has to work harder than normal to warm your home back up to the set temperature, resulting in little savings.